The Channel Partner you Assume to Be Generating the Most Volume Is Not Always the One Producing the Most Profit

 Best guess expectations on incentive profit and return-on-investment.
 Channel POS data you “thought” or “heard,” but never actually “saw” or “read.”
 100,000-foot observations made by channel teams that fail to utilize channel partners at scale.

-Poor business practices such as these can stem from a variety of channel management issues, however, the lack of adequate and complete partner scorecards (that are readily available for channel teams) is at the forefront of this issue, and manufacturers are deteriorating their profit margins because of it.
+Poor business practices such as these can stem from a variety of channel management issues.
+However, the lack of adequate and complete partner scorecards is at the forefront of this issue.
+Most manufacturers are deteriorating their profit margins because of this issue.